practicalli/clojure/clojure-tools/install/java.md

 ```

 > #### Hint::Switching between Java versions
-> You can run more than one version of Java on MacOS.
+> You can run more than one version of Java on MacOSX.
 Set the Java version by opening a terminal and using one of the following commands
 >
 > Show the Java versions installed
 ```shell